Your sexual life can still be good, even after children!

 Criticism and negativism are two certain killers of intimacy.
 Who feels like making love to someone that spent the last few hours (or days!) criticizing every little mistake and complaining about everything?
 Give more compliments and notice any positive advances, especially in the ways that the other expresses the kind of affection and intimacy that you desire.
 Acknowledge even small steps in the right direction.
 The behavior you reward is a behavior the other will be inclined to repeat.

 Harping on what’s not happening in your relationship only results in the kind of anger and frustration that’s self-destructive.
 Instead, consider the specific expressions of love and affection that are important to you and your mate.
 Be first in taking initiative.
 When you give the kind of love that’s most important to the other, you’re much more likely to get the kind that’s important to you.

 Also, instead of focusing only on the sexual side of the relationship, find ways to get closer emotionally and intellectually.
 Connection is the best aphrodisiac!
 Look into each other's eyes, exchange affection throughout the day, hug tightly, help with children and tasks.
 Everything that says "I care" influences sexual desire.

 5. Get real

 Changing circumstances, have to be taken into consideration.
 An unusually heavy workload, parent-related demands, temporarily mismatched schedules or personal crises, may mean that, for a time, you can’t expect the same level of involvement from your partner that you once could.
-Don't discount getting help around demands to open some time for interaction.
+Don't discount getting help around demands in order to open some time for interaction.
 Talk candidly about what is—and is not—realistic for this period in your lives.
 By doing so you’ll unburden yourselves of unnecessary guilt and continue to forge a supportive partnership.